Matwix/RaveFM-Discord-Bot/README.md

 * Step 1.
 Install Node.JS from here https://nodejs.org/en/
 * Step 2.
 Install FFMPEG Binaries from here https://www.ffmpeg.org/download.html
 * Step 3.
 Run `npm install` inside the project's directory to install all the packages required
 * Step 4.
-Update the .env file with your bot's token as well as your Discord User ID
+Update the .env file with your bot's token
 * Step 5.
 Run `npm run` to start the bot.
 * Step 6.
 Generate the bot's invite link and invite it to your server https://discordapi.com/permissions.html